-Services that are covered for you What you must pay when you get these services in-network and out-of-network ☐ Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits. ☐ Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care. ☐ Home dialysis equipment and supplies Please refer to Durable Medical Equipment and Related Supplies. ☐ Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home Health Agency Care.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network ☐ Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$0 copayment for Medicare- covered benefits.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) These services will be covered as described in the following sections: Please refer to Inpatient Hospital Care. ☐ Home dialysis equipment and supplies Please refer to Durable Medical Equipment and Related Supplies. ☐ Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Please refer to Home Health Agency Care.
 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B Prescription Drugs."
-Skilled Nursing Facility (SNF) Care (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
+Skilled Nursing Facility (SNF) Care \$0 copayment each day for (For a definition of "skilled nursing facility care," see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called "SNFs.")
-Covered services include, but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services \$0 copayment each day for Medicare-covered days 1 to 20. \$50 copayment each day for Medicare-covered days 21 to 35. \$0 copayment for additional Medicare-covered days.
-Our plan covers unlimited days in a SNF.
+Medicare-covered days 1 to 20. \$125 copayment each day for Medicare-covered days 21 to Covered services include, but are not limited to: 61. \$0 copayment for additional □ Semiprivate room (or a private room if medically necessary) Medicare-covered days. ☐ Meals, including special diets☐ Skilled nursing services Our plan covers unlimited days in a SNF.

 Services that are covered for you What you must pay when you get these services in-network and out-of-network Physical therapy, occupational therapy, and speech language therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage begins with the first pint of blood that you need.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services A 3-day prior hospital stay is not required.
 You pay these amounts until you reach the out-of-pocket maximum.
 Your provider may need to obtain prior authorization You are covered for inpatient services in a SNF, in accordance with Medicare guidelines.
 Original Medicare benefit periods do not apply.
 Smoking and Tobacco Use Cessation (Counseling to Stop Smoking or Tobacco Use) If you use tobacco, we cover two counseling quit attempts within a 12-month period as a preventive service.
 Each counseling attempt includes up to four face-to-face visits.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and have a referral from the physician responsible for PAD treatment.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits. \$25 copayment for each Medicare-covered supervised exercise therepy (SET) visit physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: \$20 copayment for each Medicare-covered supervised exercise therapy (SET) visit.
+The SET program must: You pay these amount you reach the out-of-maximum.
+Your provider may not you reach the out-of-maximum. exercise therapy (SET) visit.
 You pay these amounts until you reach the out-of-pocket maximum.
 Your provider may need to obtain prior authorization